The Unspoken History of the Council of Hippo: How and Why the Roman Empire Died

 The Roman Empire is one of the most studied civilizations in history.
 So we know a lot about what went wrong and why.
 But how did things turn out?

-The fall of Rome was not an end of civilization; it was just one part of a larger story that has continued to evolve through history.
+The fall of Rome was not the end of civilization; it was just one part of a larger story that has continued to evolve through history.

 The year 2017 marks the 2,000th anniversary of the fall of Rome.
 It might be tempting to think that this event was a pivotal moment in history.
 Yet it may be more accurate to see the fall of Rome as a continuation of much larger trends in the world that were set in motion long before the empire even existed.